 Mercato Centrale/Central Market (top floor)- Open everyday and this is like a street food court/hall and communal seating.
 My picks on the market’s top floor: Rome’s Trapizzino (hand-held pizza squares filled with deliciousness like double panna and anchovies, Roman oxtail or eggplant parmigiana), Il Tartufo for truffle pasta, L’Enoteca by Sandro Soltani for wine and Pizza at Sud.
 Address: Via dell’Ariento (open every day including Ferragosto)

 Lungarno del Tempio- A small outdoor street food & drink yard with just a handful of restaurant names in Florence with street-food stand outposts.
 The way it works is get here fairly early if you’d like to dine “al fresco”, snag a table, order food from one of the stands and drinks at the bar.
-Spots available include pizza from Le Follie di Romualdo, chianina burgers from La Toraia, fish food truck Pesce Pane for fried fishy frittura mista and other sea-snacks and La Dogana wine and cocktail bar.
+Spots available include arancini from Ara’, pizza from Le Follie di Romualdo, chianina burgers from La Toraia, fish food truck Pesce Pane for fried fishy frittura mista and other sea-snacks and La Dogana wine and cocktail bar.
 Address: Lungarno Cristoforo Colombo, 27 (open till 12am)

 When in Rome, eat with the seasons!
 Here’s a little reminder of summer flavors to respect and take advantage of:

 Cold coffee, firstly in the form of a cafe shakerato (cold, shaken espresso served in a fancy martini glass!)
-All things tomatoes, peppers, zucchini flowers/ fiori di zucca, (mostly fried), panzanella (fresh tomato, cucumber and bread salad), pappa al pomodoro (stewed tomato and bread), black summer truffle, a decent variety of locally caught seafood, friggitelli (mild non-spicy green peppers which you normally fry or pan-fry), all things made with eggplant, figs, loads of basil, green radicchio, mint, peaches, nectarines, etc.
+All things tomatoes, peppers, zucchini flowers/ fiori di zucca, (mostly fried), panzanella (fresh tomato, cucumber and bread salad), pappa al pomodoro (stewed tomato and bread), black summer truffle, a decent variety of locally caught seafood, friggitelli (mild non-spicy green peppers which you normally fry or pan-fry), all things made with eggplant, figs, watermelon, loads of basil, green radicchio, mint, peaches, nectarines, etc.

 In your Leo season eating trust,